KeithPiTsui/PaversFRP/README.md

 # Laziness

 Another important feature that FP would have is laziness.
 Laziness means delay evaluation until its value is needed.
-And Swift is an eager evaluation language, that is when you pass an expression to a function call, the expression would be evaluated first, then pass the value to that function as an argument.
+And Swift is an eager evaluation language, that is when you pass an expression to a function call, the expression would be evaluated first, then pass the resulted value to that function as an argument.
 Therefore to implement laziness in Swift, we need `function` or `closure`, (`exponential type`), to wrap the expression.
 In other words, tell me how to generate the value when needed instead of give me the exact value.

 The following is an example to take advantage of Laziness in Swift.